DanielNoord/ProjectInventarisGezantschappen/outputs/README.md

 ### Other outputs

-Other outputs besides the _griglie_ include the `.pdf` of the inventory and updates individuals databases after certain programs have been run on it.
+Other outputs besides the final metadata files are some of the files used to store logs and errors.